guidobouman/thesis/Documents/GraduationPlan/Thesis information.markdown

 When Andrew started talking about brain implements connected to the internet my mind was blown.
 Yes, the current web structure is totally not readable by the human brain in it's raw form.
 The brain would have to surf from page to page to interpreted the info.
 Which brings the question: how can we make a web structure which is actually readable by the brain?

 I have to admit I don't know shit about the neural system.
-I know the basic about synapses and ...
-But i've never thought about it in combination with the internet.
+I know the basic about neurons and synapses.
+But I've never thought about it in combination with the internet.
 I want to expand my knowledge about the brain, but also about network, hierarchies and taxonomy and do something with the knowledge by connecting it to the knowledge I have about the current internet protocol.
 I'm getting fed up with the internet as it is now and want to do something about it.

 I want to explore the realms of darknets, all sorts of database structures, semantics, namespacing and protocols to mash all the knowledge together to make a new protocol for the internet!

 #### Guido
 What I expect from my thesis is designing a prototype for the new internet.
 A future vision which will stay relevant for the upcoming years.
 Something I can actually use for my curriculum vitae.
 A project which does not get scratched from my CV in one or two years time because it'll be outdated by then.
 I hope that even by the time that the vision is outdated, I can still look back at with pride.
 That people will say it was genuinely revolutionary.

-In the past few weeks I've been looking at CouchApps, and I truly believe that this is a possible future for building websites / web applications.
+In the past few weeks I've been looking at CouchApps, and I truly believe that this is a possible future for building websites and web applications.
 Even though our focus is not at the future of building web applications, it is a great example of an evolution in the field internet.
 Another evolution I expect is that the human brain will be connected to the internet on it's own, instead of the proxies (like the phones or laptops) that we're currently using.

 Efficient communications is something that has been demanding my attention for quite a while lately.
 How will our brain communicate with the internet, and how can we lookup and store information in an efficient way?
 How can we access all information in a structured way while keeping all of it decentralised / autonomous at the same time?
 Those are some of my interests I expect to work on during this thesis.